Death toll in Nigeria terror onslaught tops 170 (VIDEO)

+According to the Nigerian media, the authorities have imposed a night curfew on the city and warned the population against visiting Kano.
+After the attacks, soldiers and police swarmed throughout the streets while many residents hid in their homes.
 The radical Islamist terror group Boko Haram, believed to have carried out over 500 terror attacks last year, has already claimed responsibility for the violence in Kano.
 The group, whose name can be translated as “Western education is a sin,” said that the onslaught was a protest against the government’s refusal to release its members from prison.

+According to The Times of Nigeria, the bombing and shooting attacks targeted five police buildings, two immigration offices and the local headquarters of the country’s secret police.
+Police Corporal Aliu Abdullahi, who survived one of the attacks, said that the terrorists wore police uniform to blend with officers.
 "We were in the mess when we saw people running and heard gunshots from the gate.
 I saw them shooting,” Aliu Abdullahi was quoted by Reuters news agency as saying.
 “You could not differentiate the Boko Haram members from our Police Mobile Force men because they wore the same uniform."